What is the Currency Market?

-Trading in the currency market always works in pairs and this applies to both buying and selling of the currencies.
+Trading in the currency market always works in pairs, and this applies to both buying and selling of the currencies.
 The value of these trades is determined by the exchange rate, which is the value of a currency with respect to another.

 What are the hard currencies in the world?

-For example, currencies like the US Dollar, the Euro, the Pound, and the Japanese Yen are examples of hard currencies as they are widely accepted and also traded.
+Hard currencies refer to currencies that can be freely traded around the world and that are backed by strong domestic economies.
+For example, currencies like the US Dollar, the Euro, the Pound, and the Japanese Yen are examples of hard currencies as they are widely accepted and traded.

 Does every country issue its own currency?

-The only exception is the Euro region which uses a common currency called the Euro.
+The only exception is the Euro region, which uses a common currency called the Euro.
 For example, big nations like Germany, France, Italy, Spain, and the Netherlands have all given up their own currencies and are now using the common currency Euro.

-What are currency pairs and how are they traded?
+What are currency pairs, and how are they traded?

-In a currency pair, there are 2 distinct pieces viz. the base currency and the quotation currency
+In a currency pair, there are 2 distinct pieces, viz., the base currency and the quotation currency.

-- However, forex market trading hours on the currency futures exchange are limited while globally the currency market is a 24-hour market
+The base currency is always expressed as 1 unit.
+These currency pairs form the basis for currency trading in India.
+However, forex market trading hours on the currency futures exchange are limited, while globally, the currency market is a 24-hour market.

 Does the US Dollar have to be the base currency in currency trading?

-For example, in Euro / Dollar trades, it is normally the Euro that is the base currency and the US dollar is the quotation currency.
-Similarly, when we write INR 1 / Yen = 1.95, then the INR becomes the base currency and the Japanese Yen becomes the quotation currency with a value of Yen 1.95.
+Not necessarily.
+Any currency can be the base currency.
+For example, in Euro / Dollar trades, it is normally the Euro that is the base currency, and the US dollar is the quotation currency.
+Similarly, when we write INR 1 / Yen = 1.95, the INR becomes the base currency, and the Japanese Yen becomes the quotation currency with a value of 1.95 Yen.

 How to do forex trading in India (for companies)?